M3DV/FracNet/README.md

 ```

 ### Download the Dataset
 We collect a large-scale rib fracture CT dataset, named RibFrac Dataset as a benchmark for developping algorithms on rib fracture detection, segmentation and classification.
 You may access the public part of RibFrac dataset via [RibFrac Challenge](https://ribfrac.grand-challenge.org/dataset/) website after one-click free registeration, which was an official MICCAI 2020 challenge.
-There is sight difference with the public dataset in this paper and that in the RibFrac Challenge, please refer to the [RibFrac Challenge](https://ribfrac.grand-challenge.org/tasks/) website for details.
+There is slight difference with the public dataset in this paper and that in the RibFrac Challenge, please refer to the [RibFrac Challenge](https://ribfrac.grand-challenge.org/tasks/) website for details.

 ### Training
 To train the FracNet model, run the following in command line: